scala-android/sbt-android/README.md

   * See [Working with Android library projects](https://github.com/pfn/android-sdk-plugin/wiki/Working-with-Android-library-projects) in the Wiki for detailed instructions on configuring Android library projects
 * Configuring `android-sdk-plugin` by editing build.sbt
-  * `import AndroidKeys._` at the top to make sure you can use the plugin's configuration options
+  * `import android.Keys._` at the top to make sure you can use the plugin's configuration options
   * Add configuration options according to the sbt style:
     * `useProguard in Android := true` to enable proguard